PandiaJason/KR_C/README.md

   ./hello_world.out

 ## NOTE
 This project contains code adapted from "The C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie (K&R).
-This code is used for educational purposes and is not covered by any specific license.
-Refer to the book for details.
+The codes are used for educational purposes and may be covered by GPL2 license by [pandiajason](https://github.com/pandiajason).